 This Cambodian cucumber salad recipe for nhoam trasak – also spelt gnoam trasak or gnoam tra-sakk – makes a fantastic filling salad that you can eat year-round, if you’re lucky to live in warmer climates, such as Southeast Asia, or a colossal country like Australia, where you can source cucumbers throughout the year.
 Traditionally shared in Cambodia, where, like most of our salads above, it’s eaten family-style with rice, and perhaps an array of other dishes, you could also serve this as a satisfying single-bowl meal for lunch or dinner. cucumbers are fantastic in summer salads.
 Keep them refrigerated until you’re ready to use them and thanks to their high water content, they remain crunchy and cold for quite a while.
 Hence the expression “cool as a cucumber”.
 The addition of fried bacon, smoked dried fish and dried shrimp are what make this salad more filling and a great year-round salad for me.
 This is a classic Cambodian cucumber salad, yet you’ll find countless variations in Cambodia, so do feel free to tweak this – just as Cambodians do.
 It’s easily another of the best summer salad recipes for this scorching heat.

-This Cambodian pomelo salad with prawns recipe is another of the best summer salad recipes for a sweltering day.
-It has been a favourite since we moved to Cambodia and it’s a breeze to make.
-It’s also another traditional dish that can be served in a more contemporary style for entertaining and that’s just what we did.
+We’ve presented this Cambodian pomelo salad with prawns in a more modern presentation, below, but you can follow the recipe and serve it in a more traditional style in a salad bowl for sharing.
+It’s another of the best summer salads for a sweltering day and has been a favourite salad since we moved to Cambodia.
+It’s also a breeze to make.
 Salads are almost always a component of a Cambodian meal and this Cambodian pomelo salad with prawns recipe has the fresh, clean flavours you want to accompany a stir-fry, soup, stew or curry.
 Sometimes served with pork, this version uses large, fresh shrimps for protein.
-This Cambodian pomelo salad with prawns recipe has been a favourite since we moved to Cambodia.
-It’s a salad we always look forward to eating at Sugar Palm restaurant here in Siem Reap and guests we take to the restaurant always love the dish.
 This recipe uses dried shrimp.
 In Cambodia, dried shrimp is a serious business.
 In Siem Reap, the stands that sell the shrimp at Old Market have regular customers who take time to inspect the different grades and sizes before making a purchase.
 While you can buy dried shrimp in the local supermarkets, the stalls at Old Market offer far superior quality and are the place to make a purchase.
 The pomelo is the largest citrus fruit here and is native to South-East Asia.
 Similar to grapefruit (which can be used as a substitute in this recipe), it’s less sour and is often a lot more firm.

 Do let us know if you make any of our best summer salad recipes in the comments below, by email or tag us on social media if you share them.
 We’d love to know how they turn out for you.